lkaleis/LKzoomcamp2025/01-docker-terraform/homework/module1_answers.md

 You can use the code from the course.
 It's up to you whether you want to use Jupyter or a python script.

+**Answer:** Check dockerized_ingestion_multi_tbl.sh shell commands, ingest_multiple_datasets.py script.
+These were adjusted to bring in 3 different csvs into 3 new tables in postgres.
+Docker-compose.yml file is also run to spin up pgadmin + postgres db.

 ## Question 3.
 Trip Segmentation Count

 During the period of October 1st 2019 (inclusive) and November 1st 2019 (exclusive), how many trips, **respectively**, happened: